mattdiamond/Recorderjs/README.md

 ```js
 rec.ondataavailable( arrayBuffer )
 ```

-Called whith an array buffer of audio data.
+A callback which returns an array buffer of audio data.
 If `streamPages` is `true`, this will be called with each page of encoded audio.
 If `streamPages` is `false`, this will be called when the recording is finished with the complete data.

 ```js